 To model the broad emission-line variations in NGC 5548 we first require an appropriate driving ionizing continuum light-curve.
-Here we generate what we refer to as a "mock" ionizing continuum light-curve for NGC 5548 using as a template the host-galaxy subtracted variable optical continuum light-curve from the 13+ years of ground-based monitoring of NGC 5548 by the AGN Watch collaboration (Peterson et al. 2002; Peterson et al. 2013).
-To remove the non-variable host galaxy contribution to the optical continuum, we use the updated value from Bentz et al. 2006, derived from HST images and scaled to the appropriate ground-based aperture, and which is approximately 10% larger (3.75 c.f.
-3.37 $\times 10^{-15} \text{ erg cm}^{-2} \text{ s}^{-1} \text{\AA}^{-1}$) than that used by Romanishin et al. 1995.
-We then scale the galaxy subtracted optical continuum according to the best estimate of the measured relationship between the UV continuum and optical continuum variability ($F{\lambda 5100} \propto F{\lambda 1350}^{\beta}$), with $\beta = 0.84 \pm 0.05$ (Bentz et al. 2007) thereby generating a proxy for the driving ionizing continuum light-curve for this source4.
-While modifying the optical continuum in this way provides a reasonable approximation to the amplitude of the UV and so presumably the ionizing continuum variations, it does not
+Here we generate what we refer to as a 'mock' ionizing continuum lightcurve for NGC 5548 using as a template the host-galaxy subtracted variable optical continuum light-curve from the 13 + years of ground-based monitoring of NGC 5548 by the AGN Watch collaboration (Peterson et al. 2002, 2013).
+To remove the non-variable host galaxy contribution to the optical continuum, we use the updated value from Bentz et al. 2006, derived from HST images and scaled to the appropriate ground-based aperture, and which is approximately 10 per cent larger (3.75 cf. 3.37×10^{-15} erg cm-2 s-1 Å-1) than that used by Romanishin et al. (1995).
+We then scale the galaxy subtracted optical continuum according to the best estimate of the measured relationship between the UV continuum and optical continuum variability($F{\lambda 5100} \propto F{\lambda 1350}^{\beta}$), with $\beta = 0.84 \pm 0.05$ (Bentz et al. 2007) thereby generating a proxy for the driving ionizing continuum light-curve for this source.4 While modifying the optical continuum in this way provides a reasonable approximation to the amplitude of the UV and so presumably the ionizing continuum variations, it does not reflect the true characteristic time-scale of the UV continuum, since the optical continuum is generated at larger and over a broader range in disc radii than the UV continuum.
+As the designated driver, this continuum is by definition at zero delay with respect to longer wavelength continuum variations and broad emission-line variations.
+Additionally, as reported in Korista & Goad (2001), the optical continuum is contaminated by a more slowly varying diffuse continuum component arising from BLR clouds and which may represent as much as 20 per cent of the optical continuum flux at 5100 Å for NGC 5548.
+Finally, the limited studies available for the EUV continuum in this source suggest that the variable ionizing EUV continuum displays even larger amplitude variability (Marshall et al. 1997; Chiang et al. 2000) than that used here.